khaledsAlshibani/khaledsAlshibani/README.md

 # Hi there👋, I'm Khaled Alshibani.

-**Full-Stack Developer @ Technway.biz**

-I am a full-stack developer building user-friendly web applications.
-I use Stencil.js and Next.js for front-end development.
-For the back end, I work with PHP or Node.js using NestJS, along with databases such as MySQL or PostgreSQL, to develop REST and GraphQL APIs.

-I focus on performance, accessibility, testability, and clear documentation to ensure maintainable and scalable applications.
+I am a full-stack developer building user-friendly web applications using modern frameworks and work with APIs and databases on the backend.
+I focus on performance, accessibility, clean code, testability, and clear documentation, while continuously learning and improving through real projects.

 I also have experience in UI design with Figma and graphic design using Adobe Illustrator and Photoshop.

 ## Let's Connect